gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 #### Convert Single to Collection sub package
 Add an existing `Single` Shop pack to a collection, for example when merging similar items into one Collection.

-Click the <icon icon="fa-solid fa-caret-down" size="lg" /> icon on the Shop pack you want to add to a Collection and click ` Add to Collection`.
+Click the <Icon icon="fa-solid fa-caret-down" size="lg" /> icon on the Shop pack you want to add to a Collection and click ` Add to Collection`.

 ![Monetization - Convert Single to Collect sub package 1](/img/dashboard/monetization/shop_packs/convert_single_to_collection_sub_package_1.jpg)